 Transitional Justice Barometer research reports:

-This 4-year project examining the situation of refugee protection in the Middle East is led by Maja Janmyr at University of Oslo with co-Investigators Martin Jones (York), Dallal Stevens (Warwick) and Ben Thomas White (Glasgow) and starts in summer 2019.
-The York led third pillar of the project will refugee legal aid and the rule of law in Egypt, Jordan, Lebanon and Tunisia/Morocco.
+This project is funded by the Norweigan Research Council (2019 - 2023) and examines refugee protection in the Middle East.
+The project is led by Maja Janmyr at University of Oslo with co-Investigators Martin Jones (York), Dallal Stevens (Warwick) and Ben Thomas White (Glasgow).
+The York-led third pillar of the project will examine the practice of refugee legal aid and the impact of the rule of law (or lack thereof) on legal advocacy in Egypt, Jordan, Lebanon and elsewhere in the MENA region.

 Is someone a refugee if he or she has fled to a state that hasn't signed the Refugee Convention or recognised refugees in its domestic law?
 If this person isn't a refugee, does he or she have any rights?
 What protection is owed to him or her by the new state of residence?
 How can the law, lawyers and legal institutions respond to the vulnerability, needs and capacities of such individuals?

-Working with four leading providers of legal aid to refugees in Egypt, India, Malaysia and Hong Kong, the project will evaluate the experiences of refugees, lawyers and legal aid organisations in using innovative legal arguments and frameworks to protect refugees.
-The project will support the mapping of the relevant local legal frameworks through doctrinal legal analysis, interviews and workshops with legal experts, and discussion with refugee community leaders.
-The project will provide funding to local lawyers to pursue legal advocacy for the rights of refugees drawing on a range of innovative sources of law, including other international treaties, local constitutional law, various local legislative provisions, local jurisprudence, and common-law principles.
-It will collect detailed stories about 120 of these legal encounters; these stories will be documented over time, using a range of material, and from multiple points of view.
-Forty of the stories will be turned in to multi-media, digital stories for further online discussion and advocacy.
+Working with four leading providers of legal aid to refugees in Egypt, India, Malaysia and Hong Kong, the Law of Asylum project, funded by the Global Challenges Research Fund (GCRF) and the Economic and Social Research Council (ESRC) (2016 - 2019) evaluated the experiences of refugees, lawyers and legal aid organisations in using innovative legal arguments and frameworks to protect refugees.
+The project supported the mapping of the relevant local legal frameworks through doctrinal legal analysis, interviews and workshops with legal experts, and discussion with refugee community leaders.
+The project also provided funding to local lawyers to pursue legal advocacy for the rights of refugees drawing on a range of innovative sources of law, including other international treaties, local constitutional law, various local legislative provisions, local jurisprudence, and common-law principles.
+It will collected detailed stories of these legal encounters and produced a series of digital stories to be used in advocacy.

 Principal Investigator: Paul Gready